Last Updated January 2015

 The earliest humans had nothing to boil water (or anything else) in.
 Boiling was not easy to do until the invention of waterproof containers, probably pouches made of clay or animal skin, about 9,000 years ago.
 According to The Star Ledger, one of the first types of soups can be dated to about 6,000 B.C.(2)

-Our word soup comes from French soupe, which derived from Vulgar Latin suppa, from the post-classical Latin verb suppare, to soak, which indicated bread soaked in broth, or a liquid poured onto a piece of bread.
-In Germanic languages, the word sop, referred to a piece of bread used to soak up soup or a thick stew.
+Our word soup comes from French soupe, which derived from Vulgar Latin suppa, from the post-classical Latin verb suppare, to soak.
+This indicated bread soaked in broth, or a liquid poured onto a piece of bread.
+In Germanic languages, the word sop referred to a piece of bread used to soak up soup or a thick stew.
 The word entered the English language in the seventeenth century exactly as that: soup pored over “sops” of bread or toast (which evolved into croutons).
 Prior to then, soups were called broth or pottage.
 The bread or toast served as an alternative to using a spoon.

 Today’s soup croutons evolved from sops—pieces of bread soaked with soup.

-Soup was a poor man’s dinner.
+While the rich enjoyed elaborate soups, basic soup was a poor man’s dinner.
 Until recent times, the evening meal was the lighter of the two meals of the day; a soup or sop would be a typical evening dish.
 The name of the meal evolved to souper, than supper.

 It began to be fashionable to serve the liquid broth without the sop (bread), and in the early eighteenth century, soup became a first course.(3)